drawveloper/vex/README.md

-Configuration changes can affect external services too with the implementation of an Integration service. `vex` native serverless functions dynamically receive up-to-date configuration changes througout a global edge platform so that configuration changes take effect in seconds, not hours, allowing you to iterate and learn faster than ever on production traffic.
+Configuration changes can affect external services too with the implementation of an Integration service. `vex` native serverless functions dynamically receive up-to-date configuration changes throughout a global edge platform so that configuration changes take effect in seconds, not hours, allowing you to iterate and learn faster than ever on production traffic.